Roller coaster: Mechanics

 Roller coaster trains are not typically powered.
 Most are pulled up a lift hill by a chain or cable and released downhill.
 The potential energy accumulated by the rise in height is transferred to kinetic energy, which is then converted back into potential energy as the train rises up the next hill.
 Changes in elevation become smaller throughout the track's course, as some mechanical energy is lost to friction and air drag.
 A properly-designed, outdoor track will result in a train having enough kinetic energy to complete the entire course under a variety of stressful weather conditions.

 In lieu of a lift hill, a train may also be set into motion by a launch mechanism such as a flywheel, linear induction motor, linear synchronous motor, hydraulic launch, or drive tire.
 Some launched roller coasters are capable of reaching greater speeds using less track when compared to traditional coasters that rely on a conventional lift hill.

 A brake run at the end of the circuit is the most common method of stopping a roller coaster train as it returns to the station.
 One notable exception is a powered roller coaster, which instead of relying on gravity uses one or more motors to propel the trains along the course.

 Safety

-Roller coasters are statistically very safe when compared to other activities, although accidents still occur.
+Roller coasters are statistically very safe, although accidents still occur.
 The International Association of Amusement Parks and Attractions (IAAPA) reports that a rider has one chance in 15.5 million of being injured on a ride.
 Also, "In a typical year, more than 385 million guests enjoyed in excess of 1.7 billion rides at approximately 400 North American fixed-site facilities".
 IAAPA is required to report annual ride incidents to the National Safety Council.